brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ### Low-pass Tent Filter

 We use the same upsampling filter to get an average of the vector's neighborhood.

-### Multi-scale Estimation

-Computerphile has a video explaining how to solve for larger movements.
-The solution involved iterating optical flow through a mip-chain like the following:

-1. Process the coarsest level `Temporary7`
-2. Use results from the coarser level to initialize optical flow values at the finer level
-3. Repeat until finest level `Temporary0`

 ### Iterative Solver